 The models chosen are ‘enterprise’ grade from leading brands.
-Crucially, there is a three-year replacement warranty provided for all products.
+Crucially, there is a three-year replacement warranty provided for all products and each contributes heavily to environmental causes.

 The refurbished IT market has gained a reputation for focusing on minimal investment and maximum returns.
 This has led to variable standards and poorer quality.
 And buyers have come to expect less choice and more risk.

-Circular Computing™ takes products that are between one and four years old, disassembles them, upgrades them and reassembles them into a new cosmetic condition.
+Circular Computing™ takes products that are between one and four years old, disassembles them, upgrades them and reassembles them into a new cosmetic condition with 97% tested performance against that of new and offers up to a 3 year warranty to stand by the products quality.

-All Circular Computing™ laptops undergo a five-hour certified remanufacturing process under BS 8887, ISO 9001, ISO 14001 and Electronic Industry Citizenship Coalition (EICC) standards.
+All Circular Computing™ laptops undergo a five-hour certified remanufacturing process under BS 8887, ISO 9001, ISO 14001 and modelled on the Electronic Industry Citizenship Coalition (EICC) standards.

 More than 100 checks are carried out and key components are upgraded, from screens and batteries, to motherboards and keyboards.